 Sixteen: Fielder Museum

-Arlington’s rich history as a farming community turned post-war boomtown can be explored in depth at the Historic Fielder House and Museum and Knapp Heritage Park.
+Arlington’s rich history as a farming community turned post-war boomtown can be explored in depth at the Historic Fielder House & Museum and Knapp Heritage Park.
 They’re both in the “must-do” category for families with younger kids or anybody who loves history.

 Seventeen: River Legacy Living Science Center

 One of the most unusual museums in the Dallas-Fort Worth region is the Living Science Center, a 12,000 square foot learning destination that’s chock full of interesting (and live!) environmental and wildlife exhibits.
 After your visit, gather up all the cool new nature facts you’ve learned and go exploring in the amazing 1,300 urban oasis that is River Legacy Park, one of the premier outdoor spaces in North Texas.

 Eighteen: Potager’s Other Stuff